Hazel: Secure and Efficient Disaggregated Storage: Related work

 \section{Related work}

+\emph{TDISP:} A key innovation enabling performance and threat model of \projectname{} is TEE Device Interface Security Protocol (TDISP)~\cite{tdisp2022}, based on a new PCIe extension: PCIe Integrity and Data Encryption (IDE).
+TDISP enables attestation for PCIe devices, and IDE protects the transport to and from these devices.
+These technologies enable us to extend trust to the local DPU in our work, which reduces resource usage by leveraging the DPU accelerators, and enables performance optimizations such as GPUDirect storage~\cite{GPUDirectStorageDirect2019}.

+\paragraph{Secure cloud storage:} CSPs offer secure storage solutions in the form of full disk encryption~\cite{DataEncryptionOptions, DataEncryptionIntroduction, msmbaldwinOverviewManagedDisk}.
+These solutions are based on AES-XTS~\cite{dworkinRecommendationBlockCipher2010}, with the encryption tweak determined by the sector number.
+Such implementation opens up chosen-ciphertext attacks~\cite{cipherleaks,cipherspaces}, as encrypting the same data at the same sector with the same tweak produces identical ciphertexts.
+Furthermore, these solutions do not ensure integrity, freshness, or attestability.

-\textbf{CC storage: } Frameworks porting applications to TEEs typically provide storage solutions.
-Gramine~\cite{tsaiGrapheneSGXPracticalLibrary2017}, Occlum~\cite{shenOcclumSecureEfficient2020}, and SCONE~\cite{arnautovSCONESecureLinux2016} offer protections by encrypting and hashing the files transparently.
-SecureFS~\cite{kumarSecureFSSecureFile2021}, DIKSHIELD~\cite{ahnDISKSHIELDDataTamperResistant2020}, and Intel's IPFS~\cite{OverviewIntelProtected} create secure file systems specific to SGX.
-We considered approaching the issue from the file system level, rather than the block device level.
-However, we found that synchronization of protections on the disaggregated file-system level creates a larger scalability problem compared to using the block device layer.
+\paragraph{CC storage:} Frameworks porting applications to TEEs typically provide storage solutions.
+Gramine~\cite{tsaiGrapheneSGXPracticalLibrary2017}, Occlum~\cite{shenOcclumSecureEfficient2020}, and SCONE~\cite{arnautovSCONESecureLinux2016} protect by transparently encrypting and hashing files.
+SecureFS~\cite{kumarSecureFSSecureFile2021}, DISKHIELD~\cite{ahnDISKSHIELDDataTamperResistant2020}, and Intel's IPFS~\cite{OverviewIntelProtected} create secure file systems specific to SGX.
+We considered approaching our design from the file system level, rather than the block device level.
+However, we found that synchronizing protections at the disaggregated file-system level creates a larger scalability problem than using the block device layer.
 Haven~\cite{baumannShieldingApplicationsUntrusted2015} provides protections on the block level in a similar fashion to \textit{dm-integrity}.
-However, it does not handle freshness, is not TEE agnostic, and is fundamentally not designed for disaggregated storage.
+However, it does not handle freshness, is not TEE-agnostic, and is not fundamentally designed for disaggregated storage.